When humanities majors ask about grad school, they are generally asking,

 What about additional education after I graduate from college?
 Everyone says I’ll need a graduate degree to succeed in the world.
 How should I get started on that?

 “Grad school” can mean a lot of things, and how you get started will depend on what you mean by that.
 Let’s start though with the premise behind the question: that you need a grad degree to get ahead.

 In other fields, maybe — it all depends.

 If you want to be a lawyer, you need a law degree.
 The U of I’s excellent pre-law advising program, directed by former English major and lawyer, Jamie Thomas-Ward, can help you on that path.

 If you want to go into one of the health professions (and yes, humanities majors become doctors, nurses, physical therapists, and lots of other things), you’ll need the relevant credential.
 The U of I’s health professions advising can help you with that.

-Some fields don’t require a master’s degree, but opportunities are more plentiful for those who one, for example:
+Some fields don’t require a master’s degree, but opportunities may be more plentiful or lucrative for those who have one, for example:

 An MFA in creative writing will give you time and opportunity to hone your craft around other writers of literary fiction, nonfiction, and poetry, and it can qualify you to teach at the college level (but see the caveat below).

 An MA in your major (or an adjacent field) is a cool thing to have — if only because it means you get to spend another couple of years taking interesting classes.
 It may not improve your employment prospects, and in some cases, it can hurt them (as when, for example, the additional degree makes you more expensive to hire than someone with just a BA).